Sioun/SuperPoint2022/README.md

 - Notes:
     - Start from any steps (1-4) by downloading some intermediate results
     - Training usually takes 8-10 hours on one 'NVIDIA 2080Ti'.
-    - Currently Support training on 'COCO' dataset (original paper), 'KITTI' dataset.
+    - Currently Support training on 'COCO' dataset (original paper), 'SimCol' dataset.
 - Tensorboard:
     - log files is saved under 'runs/<\export_task>/...'